bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_2/Group Review.md

 * Integration of Profile Page with backend APIs with Furkan from frontend team.
 * Implementation of art item related APIs (x7 APIs in total).
 * Implementation of follow/unfollow related APIs (x6 APIs in total).
-* Implementation of profile related APIs (x3 APIs in total).
+* Implementation of profile related APIs (x4 APIs in total).
+* Communication with frontend for the integration stage.
 * Updating login and signup error messages.
 * PR Review: Reset Password API
 * PR Review: Comment related APIs